OlivierLaflamme/Auditing-Vulnerabilities/README.md

 4. "Understanding SSRF" format isnt compliant with other documents - shit formatting
 5. SSRF Bypassing needs to add / fix php and python
 6. ADD WAF and CSRF Reference material and linkes i find smart and useful
+7. a lot of work and time needs to be invested in CSRF